(First appeared in The Vanderbilt Hustler)

 “You can lose command; the ball can flatten out,” Brown said.
 “You don’t get quite the same life on the ball.
 It may read the same on the radar gun, but the perception is not the same; the margin of error is less.
 The ability to stay on line causes a little more deception to the hitter.”

-Not repeating the same landing spot on every delivery isn’t a death sentence to a hitter, however.
+Not repeating the same landing spot on every delivery isn’t a death sentence to a pitcher, however.
 Buehler has been dominant down the stretch, including a five-inning shutout performance against Radford in the Nashville Regional in which he struck out seven batters and only allowed two hits.

 But even with the results looking good, Brown wanted to make sure Buehler was pitching to his full potential.